thegedge/personal-site/_posts/dev/2009-07-15-becoming-a-jedi-err-jni-master.md

 title: Becoming a Jedi, err...JNI Master!
 category: dev
 tags: [java, jni]
+description: Using Java Native Interface (JNI) to improve the file selection dialog in Swing.
 ---

-I myself am far from being a JNI master, since I only started doing my first JNI a few days ago.
+I myself am far from being a master of the Java Native Interface (JNI), since I only started doing my first JNI a few days ago.
 The problem we were having is that there is no way in Java to get some native behavior on OS X. For example, the closest to native you can get with Open/Save file dialogs is what you get from `java.awt.FileDialog`, which isn't very much.

 Since we're developing in Swing it is key that if we do anything, it should be wrapped up in a neat little package that mimics existing Swing components.
 Not only that, but we want the behavior of any